Xenosense/xenotracer/.github/ISSUE_TEMPLATE/usual_issue.md

   - Hash / Version: <!--- Provide the current version of main branch (either hash or version number) -->
   - OS: <!--- What OS did you use to produce this bug? -->
+  - Node JS Version: <!-- what node js version do you use? -->
 <!--- Optional: Other information that you find important for us to know -->